The selection processes and criteria for Jefferson and National Fellows are tailored to meet the needs of each program.

 Candidates are nominated by Darden and identified by an at-large process consisting of a comprehensive review of GMAT test results, professional achievements, and academic excellence.
-Those who attain candidacy are invited to attend a selection competition conducted in late fall, which includes formal interviews conducted by Darden faculty and alumni.
+Those who are selected as finalists after this review are invited to attend a selection competition conducted in late fall, which includes formal interviews conducted by Darden faculty and alumni.

 Graduate School of Arts and Sciences